HalalYouCanEat/HalalYouCanEat/README.md

 Restaurant: id: integer, name: string, location_id: integer (referring to the Location table)

 ## Test Typing

 This is me, Fritz.
 I am typing things in to push it back into Github!
 Woot woot!

+currently grinding on securing the bag, brb ...